Current Time in García, Mexico

 What is the time difference between García and New York?

-What is the best time to call García, Mexico from the US or UK?
+What is the best time to call García from the US or UK?

 What is the UTC offset for García, Mexico?

-García, Mexico uses the Mexican peso (MXN).
-This is the standard currency for local purchases, restaurant bills, hotel stays, and business expenses in the city.
+García, Mexico uses the MXN currency.
+This is the standard currency for local purchases, hotel rates, restaurant bills, and business invoicing in the area, so travelers and companies working there should budget and quote in Mexican pesos.